-- 4. Submit three letters of recommendation.
+- Submit three letters of recommendation.
 The recommendation letters should be from professionals and/or professors able to comment on the applicant's abilities and commitment.
 Use our Letter of Recommendation for Graduate Study Form (PDF). - 5.
 Write and submit a career goals statement.
 The statement should specify your professional career/goals, relevant volunteer/work experience, and a discussion how your education and/or work has been enhanced by exposure to diverse people, places, or experiences.
 Please include your name on the statement. - 6.
 Complete and submit a criminal background check.
 Submit a criminal background check received from the Wisconsin Department of Justice (or state of residence) or through CastleBranch.

-Mount Mary University, Graduate Admission Office, 2900 N. Menomonee River Parkway, Milwaukee, WI 53222-4597 or mmu-admissop@mtmary.edu
+Submit all application materials via postal mail or email to: Mount Mary University, Graduate Admission Office, 2900 N. Menomonee River Parkway, Milwaukee, WI 53222-4597 or mmu-admissop@mtmary.edu